Paris Food Guide: 8 Delectable Eateries to Experience in Paris

 Four Course Meal at Les Papilles

 When we moved to our second hotel in the 6th arrondissement, we made a reservation at Les Papilles.
-The bistro and grocery store serves a set four courses dinner menu that changes daily.
-On the menu during our visit was the most delicious carrot soup with crispy bacon followed by tender pork loin served with creamy polenta, a goat cheese course and concluded with a rich chocolate cream topped with chocolate crumble.
-The bistro sells wine by the bottle and the chef helped us select a bottle that paired well with our meal.
-The additional cost to open and drink the wine there was 7 euros on top of the cost of the bottle.
+The bistro and grocery store serves a set four-course dinner menu that changes daily.
+On the menu during our visit was the most delicious carrot soup with crispy bacon, followed by tender pork loin served with creamy polenta, a goat cheese course, and concluded with a rich chocolate cream topped with chocolate crumble.

 Paris Food Guide - Les Papilles Pork Loin